 Sabres at Ducks | Recap

-Tage Thompson turned the puck over to Terry at center ice, who skated it in and put a backhand shot top shelf over Buffalo goalie Alex Lyon's blocker for the win.
+Tage Thompson turned the puck over at center ice to Terry, who skated it in and put a backhand shot top shelf over Buffalo goalie Alex Lyon's blocker for the win.

 "He's such an elusive breakaway guy," Lyon said of Terry.
 "When guys can get that close and then get it up top, he's a dangerous player."

-Terry scored twice, Chris Kreider, Jackson LaCombe, Beckett Sennecke each had a goal and an assist, Leo Carlsson had two assists, and Ville Husso made 24 saves for the Ducks (39-27-4), who stretched their point streak to four games (3-0-1) and their lead in the Pacific Division to four points over the second place Vegas Golden Knights.
+Terry scored twice, Chris Kreider, Jackson LaCombe, Beckett Sennecke each had a goal and an assist, Leo Carlsson had two assists, and Ville Husso made 24 saves for the Ducks (39-27-4), who extended their point streak to four games (3-0-1).

-BUF@ANA: Terry buries backhands a beauty for OT winner
+BUF@ANA: Terry backhands a beauty for OT winner

 "They're a very dangerous team," Lyon said of the Ducks.
 "I was extremely impressed with their offensive capability.
 It took me by surprise, to be honest, how good their offensive game was."

 The Sabres took a 1-0 lead at 3:36 of the first period.
-Power made a no-look backhand pass from the end boards to Alex Tuch in the bottom of the right face-off circle and Tuch scored with a snap shot.
+Power made a no-look backhand pass from the end boards to Alex Tuch in the bottom of the right face-off circle, where he scored with a snap shot.

 "We still need to have better starts," Terry said.
 "I feel like we weren’t ready from the start again, and then after the first five minutes or so, I thought we played a really good game.”

-Anaheim went 3-for-4 on the power play against Buffalo, and killed off all three of the Sabres power play opportunities.
+Anaheim went 3-for-4 on the power play and killed off all three of the Sabres' power play opportunities.

 "We definitely took way too many penalties, fueled their offensive guys," Thompson said.
 "I thought we controlled most of the game, so special teams gave them life tonight."